-11-11 Communicating With Employer's Legal Counsel During Inspection Process

-A. Most communication between IL-OSHA and employers during an inspection or investigation is between the assigned inspector and elected and/or appointed officials such as mayors, department heads, chiefs, risk managers, etc. Occasionally inspectors will be contacted by the employer's legal counsel.
+11-11 Communicating With Employer's Legal Counsel During Inspection Process investigation is between the assigned inspector and elected and/or appointed officials such as mayors, department heads, chiefs, risk managers, etc. Occasionally inspectors will be contacted by the employer's legal counsel.
 Inspectors contacted by legal counsel should contact their Regional Enforcement Manager for guidance.
 All communications between an inspector and an employer's legal counsel shall be in an e-mail format and carbon copied to their REM.
 Inspectors are discouraged from phone communications with an employer's legal counsel.
-The Regional Enforcement Manager may decide to handle communications with an employer's legal counsel or seek further guidance from the Division Manager and Legal Division.
+The Regional Enforcement Manager may decide to handle communications with an employer's legal counsel or seek further guidance from the Division Chief and Legal Division.